Andrew-S-Rosen/cbe504/main.typ

 Indeed, that is the case: the bimolecular reaction of two #ce("NO2") molecules is substantially slower than the reaction of #ce("NO3^∙") and #ce("CO").
 The rate law in this case can be approximated as
 $ r = k_1 conc("NO2")^2, $<eq:rate_no>
-which is based solely on the rate-determing step (i.e. the first reaction).
+which is based solely on the rate-determining step (i.e. the first reaction).
 It does not contain any transient intermediates in it, so we can leave it as-is without further manipulation.
 Clearly, #ref(<eq:rate_no>) agrees with the experimental observation that the rate appears to be dependent on $conc("NO2")^2$ but not on #conc("CO").